 With many builders, such as those developing spec homes, you are dealing with fixed plans.
-Many choices are not offered to or made by the homeowner.
+Many choices are not offered to the homeowner.
 Made to Last builds custom homes.
-This means the design and finish are custom-tailored to the homeowner.
+This means the design and finish are custom-tailored to you, the person who will live in and enjoy the brand new home.
 But, it does not mean all custom homes are expensive.
 Every home is as unique as the clients who design it, and thus the cost is unique as well.

 How Does Property Impact Cost Per Square Foot?

 Where you choose to build your home can have a major impact on the cost of construction.
 As a design-build company, we can help you in selecting a lot that will be suitable to your needs.

 If you have already purchased a lot, or you have a lot in mind, here are a few things to consider when planning your budget:

 - Are there trees to remove to create space for your new home?